HThanhD/MagaRecap/README.md

 ### 1. Time-Saving
 - Automatic panel cutting and extraction from comics
 - Quick text recognition and translation
-- Fast application of pre-made effects
+- Fast application of pre-made animations

 ### 2. Easy to Use
-- Drag and drop comic files to start immediately
+- Drag and drop manhwa images files to start immediately
 - Simple, user-friendly interface
 - All actions can be undone